Cubs vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has 84 hits with 11 doubles, two triples, 31 home runs, 39 walks and 77 RBI.
-He's also stolen three bases.
+- Pete Alonso has collected 87 hits with 11 doubles, two triples, 33 home runs and 39 walks.
+He has driven in 83 runs with three stolen bases.

 Alonso Recent Games